jamesr1775/MS-Project-One/README.md

 1. [Bootstrap 5.0:](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 2. [Balsamiq:](https://balsamiq.com/)
-    - Balsamiq was used to create the wireframes
+    - Balsamiq was used to create the wireframes.
 2. [Hover.css:](https://ianlunn.github.io/Hover/)
     - Hover.css was used on the main nav bar and footer links for improving UX.
 3. [Google Fonts:](https://fonts.google.com/)